Unity-Technologies/com.unity.probuilder/Documentation~/uv_dropdown.md

 ![Lightmap UV parameters](images/UVGenerationParams.png)

 Set up the options for lightmap UV generation for the selected UV2s, then click the **Rebuild Selected UV2** button when you are finished.

 > **Note:** This only affects the UV2s that are currently selected.
-If you want to rebuild the UV2s for the entire scene, use the [Lightmap UVs tool](Object_LightmapUVs.md) instead.
+If you want to rebuild the UV2s for the entire scene, use the [Lightmap UV Editor](Object_LightmapUVs.md) window instead.

 ## UV3 (read-only)